mustcode/superfly/README.md

 # Superfly Extruder
 ### A Compact BMG Conversion

+** *Update (10th May 2021) - Added a higher strength tensioner, more suitable for high-speed printing, see details in "Printed Parts"*

 The Superfly is a compact extruder designed to reuse the excellent dual drive gears of the beloved BMG extruder.
 As with the BMG, the Superfly is a dual-drive geared extruder with a 3:1 gear ratio.
 It is designed with the following characteristics in mind:
 - compact and lightweight